cgroane/intermediate-sql-queries-afternoon/README.md

 1. From the `Track` table find a unique list of all `Composer`s.
 2. From the `Invoice` table find a unique list of all `BillingPostalCode`s.
 3. From the `Customer` table find a unique list of all `Company`s.

+/* select distinct composer from track */

+/* select distinct Billingpostalcode from invoice */

+/* select distinct company from customer */

 <details>